-JR and Vanessa Ford live in Washington, D.C. with their two children, Ronnie, who is seven, and Ellie, who is five.
+JR Ford lives in Washington, D.C. with his two children, Ronnie, who is seven, and Ellie, who is five.
 JR has worked for 15 years as an expert in the cybersecurity field.
-Vanessa spent 14 years teaching in public schools in the District and now is the Director of Training and Curriculum for an education nonprofit.

-Since their youngest child transitioned to live as Ellie in early 2015, JR and Vanessa have worked to affirm her identity while raising awareness about and support for transgender youth.
-They first told their story in an Upworthy video and since then have written an op-ed in The Washington Post, told their story through the "Listen to Your Mother" platform and partnered with The National Center for Transgender Equality to create a "Trans 101" video.
+Since his youngest child transitioned to live as Ellie in early 2015, JR has worked to affirm her identity while raising awareness about and support for transgender youth.
+He first told his story in an Upworthy video and since then has written an op-ed in The Washington Post, told his story through the "Listen to Your Mother" platform and partnered with The National Center for Transgender Equality to create a "Trans 101" video.
 JR is part of HRC's Dads for Transgender Equality campaign and has written about his experience as a father to a transgender daughter for HRC and National Center for Transgender Equality.
-In addition to educating through these ways, the Fords feel strongly that schools play a critical role in ensuring the safety and wellbeing of transgender students.
-They have worked with pre-service teachers and students at a number of universities, as well as lead school-based trainings at local schools in the D.C.-area.
+In addition to educating through these ways, JR feels strongly that schools play a critical role in ensuring the safety and wellbeing of transgender students.
+He has worked with pre-service teachers and students at a number of universities, as well as lead school-based trainings at local schools in the D.C.-area.

 photo: Jill Promoli